kncrabtree/blackchirp/doc/source/user_guide/experiment/acquisition_types.rst

 If the size of the shift becomes too large (current limit is 50 points), an error is thrown.

 If the ``Chirp Start`` box is set to ``Automatic``, Blackchirp assumes that the digitizer is triggered at the start of the protection pulse.
-The chirp start is then set to the sum of the pre-chirp protection and pre-chirp delay settings entered on the `Chirp Setup <chirp_setup.html>`_ page, and the chirp end is determined from the chirp duration entered on that page.
+The chirp start is then set to the sum of the pre-chirp protection and pre-chirp delay settings entered on the :ref:`user_guide/experiment/chirp_setup:Chirp Setup` page, and the chirp end is determined from the chirp duration entered on that page.
-These computed values will be displayed on the FID plots displayed on the `CP-FTMW Tab`_.
+These computed values will be displayed on the FID plots displayed on the :ref:`user_guide/cp-ftmw:CP-FTMW Tab`.
 If they are not correct, you can override the chirp starting time by entering the actual chirp start you observe into the ``Chirp Start`` box.
-The duration still comes from the `Chirp Setup`_ value.
+The duration still comes from the :ref:`user_guide/experiment/chirp_setup:Chirp Setup` value.

 Chirp Scoring
 .............